MicrosoftDocs/entra-docs/docs/verified-id/how-to-rotate-keys.md

 - Verified ID authority is [manually onboarded](verifiable-credentials-configure-tenant.md), and the signing keys are in your own Azure Key Vault instance.
 [Quick setup](verifiable-credentials-configure-tenant-quick.md) uses a shared signing key, managed by Microsoft, that you can't rotate yourself.
 - The admin user performing key rotation must have [permission to the keys](verifiable-credentials-configure-tenant.md#set-access-policies-for-the-verified-id-admin-user) in Key Vault.

-## Rotate signing keys
+## Rotate the signing keys

-The public keys are available in the decentralized identifier (DID) document for anyone in need of verifying signatures produced by an issuer.
-For an authority using the did:web method, the DID document is available at `https://contoso.com/.well-known/did.json`, where contoso.com is an example.
-This means that Verified ID shouldn't start signing by using the new key until an updated version is publicly available on the web server.
+The public keys are available in the decentralized identifier (DID) document for anyone who needs to verify signatures produced by an issuer.
+For an authority using the `did:web` method, the DID document is available at `https://contoso.com/.well-known/did.json`, where contoso.com is an example.

+Verified ID shouldn't start signing by using the new key until an updated version is publicly available on the web server.
 If you're using a multiregion deployment, perhaps with Azure Content Delivery Network, it might take some time for your deployment process to get the updated `did.json` in place.

 To help admins perform rotation of signing keys without any service disruption, the process of rotation follows these steps:

 1. Call the [signingKeys/rotate](admin-api.md#rotate-signing-key) API to create a new signing key in Key Vault.
 The access token in the call must be for an admin user with access to keys in the key vault.
 This action sets a new **Current** key in the key vault.
 The previous key is moved to older keys, but it can still be enabled.
 The response is the authority JSON object with the attribute `didDocumentStatus` having an `outOfSync` value, which indicates that there's a discrepancy between Key Vault and the publicly available `did.json` document.

     :::image type="content" source="media/how-to-rotate-keys/new-key-in-key-vault.png" alt-text="Screenshot that shows a new key in Key Vault.":::
 1. Go to [Setup](https://entra.microsoft.com/#view/Microsoft_AAD_DecentralizedIdentity/SetupBlade) in the Verified ID portal.
 Select **Register Decentralized ID** and copy or download the updated `did.json` file.
 It now contains the new and the old keys.

     :::image type="content" source="media/how-to-register-didwebsite/how-to-register-didwebsite-diddoc.png" alt-text="Screenshot that shows did.json.":::
 1. Replace `did.json` on all web servers where it was previously deployed.
 If you edited it manually, make sure it still has valid JSON syntax by using a tool like `https://jsonformatter.org/`.
 Before you continue, make sure that you can retrieve the new `did.json` document from the internet with a browser.

 1. Call the [synchronizeWithDidDocument](admin-api.md#synchronize-with-did-document) API to start using the new signing key.
 This API call validates that Key Vault and the public `did.json` document match.
 If they match, the Verified ID authority starts signing by using the new key in Key Vault.
 The `didDocumentStatus` in the returned authority JSON object has a value of `published`.
 If the value still is `outOfSync`, there's a discrepancy between Key Vault and the `did.json` document and the previous key is still used for signing.

 ## Do I need to rotate keys in Verified ID?